I slept at Everest Base Camp

 We moved to Phortse at 3,800m/ 12,467 feet before moving quickly to Dingbouche 4,350m/ 14,271 feet.
 At this elevation, I was starting to get dizzy so I knew I was done.

 I already had a headache and was pumping Ibuprofen every few hours and still felt terrible.
 Others in the group where vomiting, not eating or sleeping.
-The first two days were enjoyable, however, that enjoyment was now gone.
+The first two days were enjoyable, even though the pace was too fast.
+However, that enjoyment was now gone.

 No Sleep, No Food, No Rest